Fitness Bombshell Ana Cheri Flaunts Perfect Booty In Incredibly Tight Shorts

 Ana Cheri showed off her fabulous curves in her latest Instagram update on Monday, and her fans were loving it.

 In the photo, Ana stood on a rocky beach.
 She wore a pair of turquoise skintight biker shorts and a matching top.
 The shorts featured a ruched design down the center back, accentuating her perky bottom.
 The shorts were also gathered at the sides to further enhance the shape of her derrière.
 Followers also got a peek of the beauty’s chiseled abs in the photo.
-The shot was taken from side angle, and Ana stood with her back to the camera.
+The shot was taken from a side angle, and Ana stood with her back to the camera.
 Her makeup was flawlessly applied and featured a smoky eye, contoured cheeks and a pink color on her lips.
 She tossed her hair over one shoulder as she turned to give the camera a sexy pout.

 Ana was plugging new athletic wear from her company, Cheri Fit, and her fans thought the set looked fantastic on her.
 The post scored over 45,000 likes within an hour of going live.